Board of Directors

 Linda received her veterinary degree in Pretoria, South Africa, in 1986 and subsequently completed a residency in small animal internal medicine and a PhD on the pathophysiology of virulent canine babesiosis.
 She completed the University of Florida Online Graduate Certificate in Shelter Medicine in 2015She served on the CVO Practice Advisory and Standard of Care Panels, and is a member of the editorial board of Journal of Feline Medicine and Surgery and the new journal, Journal of Shelter Medicine and Community Animal Health.
 She joined the Toronto Humane Society in 2010, where she is currently Senior Manager: Shelter Medicine Advancement.

-Shelley Hutchings, DVM – Vice-President and Vice-Treasurer
+Sarah Kirk, DVM, MS – Vice-President and Vice-Treasurer

 Michelle Meckelborg, DVM, CCRP

 Dr. Michelle Meckelborg spent several years in private practice following graduation from the Western College of Veterinary Medicine in 2003.
 During her private practice stint, Michelle nurtured her interest in exotic animal medicine and surgery and obtained her Certificate in Canine Rehabilitation Therapy in 2016.
 Michelle joined the shelter veterinarian community in 2017 as a casual surgeon at the Edmonton Humane Society.
 She found her love for shelter medicine and moved into the role of Director of Animal Health in 2021.
-Michelle has 2 athletic daughters whose sporting prowess keeps her busy, but given the opportunity, Michelle would opt for yoga or a good book.

 Elissa Bessonette, DVM